Upcoming Events

 Join us for our annual Blessing of the Animals and bring your furry, scaly, or feathered friends to be blessed by one of our pastors.
 This special event celebrates the deep bond between humans and animals, recognizing the unconditional love they bring into our lives.

-Enjoy an afternoon filled with fellowship, visit with local rescue organizations and even opportunities for pet adoptions.
-Hot dogs and chips will be served, so bring a lawn chair or blanket and make yourself comfortable as we honor our beloved animal companions.
+Enjoy a morning filled with fellowship, visit with local rescue organizations and even opportunities for pet adoptions.
+Refreshments will be served, so bring a lawn chair or blanket and make yourself comfortable as we honor our beloved animal companions.

 If you have a pet who is older, less mobile, or uncomfortable in social settings, you are welcome to bring a photo of them, and we will gladly offer a blessing in their honor.

 There is no charge for this event, but registration is required.
-If you have any questions, please contact Ashely Hill.
+If you previously registered for the earlier date, you don’t need to reregister.

 Bridging Gaps Through Conversation